bgveenstra/cs-lessons/computer-architecture.md

 C is a "compiled language."
 Compiling translates code from a higher-level language into a lower-level language, usually into an assembly language that can be run directly by the processor.
 Programming in a compiled language requires an extra step between writing and running code; you have to use a program called a compiler to compile your code before running it.
 This creates extra delay, but the compiled version of the code runs fast because all the instructions are exactly as the processor expects.

 JavaScript and Ruby are "interpreted languages."
 For interpreted languages, the source code still has to be translated so the computer can run it.
 However, the source code is translated a little at a time as it's run, instead of all at once before it is run.
 Also, the code isn't translated directly all the way down to the machine code level.
 It's translated to an intermediate format and then run in a virtual machine -- a simulated computer within the actual computer.
 The virtual machine has precompiled chunks of code that map to assembly code.
+The way an interpreter is written can have a big impact on how a language works -- this is why we have variable hoisting in JavaScript, for example!

 Programmers working with compiled languages have to use different compilers for the different systems they work on - Windows, Ubuntu, and OS X, for example.
 They have to consciously find and use the correct compiler.
 When working with interpreted languages, the same code can run on many systems.
 The effort of translating that code to machine language falls to the virtual machine, where the programmer doesn't have to worry about it at all.